 The Australian government announced a review of Australia’s surrogacy laws and the Australian Law Reform Commission is now conducting that review.
-There will be two opportunities to make a submission, and one opportunity is now!

 I ran an information webinar about how to make a submission, which you can watch in full on YouTube.